Preventing Varicose Veins

 But don’t throw away your standing desk, for all the nastiness that varicose veins bring, there are steps every worker can take to keep them under control.
 Here are 5 choice bits of advice that any concerned stander can follow.

 Walking activates your calf muscles, which in turn squeezes veins in your legs, helping blood return to your heart.
 And veins need the help – unlike arteries, vein walls contain no muscle, so blood tends to pool in them unless you give it a push.
 Breaking up long periods of standing or sitting with a walk is always a great idea, and does wonders in preventing bad varicose veins.
+Adopting the use of an office treadmill, of course, is a great way to switch up from sitting or standing and staving off varicose vein development.

 Keeping in shape is essential for varicose vein control.
 Obesity can aggravate the condition and complicate treatment.
 Well-toned muscle also helps to keep blood moving, and discourages vein engorgement.
 Even incredibly simple exercises can help.
 Take time while standing to perform a set of calf raises – lift yourself up on tiptoe for a moment, then lower back down.
 Bringing a jump-rope to the office isn’t an option for everyone, but if you can, then go ahead and channel your inner 3rd grader.
 Skipping rope will cause rapid contraction of muscles in the calf, a major target zone for varicose vein worriers.